rw417/ids706_aws/README.md

 To use the microservice, visit [this link](https://ujrgewf3fm.us-east-2.awsapprunner.com/).

+A demo of this microservice is [here](https://youtu.be/nveZ3X7bdJc).
 Documentation of the API can be found at [this link](https://ujrgewf3fm.us-east-2.awsapprunner.com/docs).